iamsayan/wp-last-modified-info/README.md

 1. Go to "after activation" below.

 ### After activation ###
-1. After activation go to 'WP LMI > Last Modified Info'.
+1. After activation go to 'Settings > Last Modified Info'.
 1. Enable/disable options and save changes.

 ### Frequently Asked Questions ###

 #### Is there any admin interface for this plugin? ####

 Yes.
-You can access this from 'WP LMI > Last Modified Info'.
+You can access this from 'Settings > Last Modified Info'.

 #### How to use this plugin? ####

-Go to 'WP LMI > Last Modified Info', enable/disable options as per your need and save your changes.
+Go to 'Settings > Last Modified Info', enable/disable options as per your need and save your changes.

 #### How to check this plugin is working? ####

-After enable options in 'WP LMI > Last Modified Info', open any page or post and you can see the change.
+After enable options in 'Settings > Last Modified Info', open any page or post and you can see the change.

 #### How this plugin works? ####